 Miura P400- Transformation of the Sports Car

-The next car Lamborghini would release was to be earth-shattering and disrupt the design of sports cars.
-Instead of producing a front-engined car, the design would incorporate an engine mounted behind the driver, similar to formula 1 race cars of their time, but nothing that was seen in road cars.
+The next vehicle Lamborghini would release was to be earth-shattering and disrupt the design of sports cars.
+Instead of producing a front-engined vehicle, the design would incorporate an engine mounted behind the driver, similar to formula 1 race cars of their time, but nothing that was seen in road vehicles.
 An illustration of the trending popularity of the mid-engine concept could be seen at the 1965 Le Mans, with several cars sporting the mid-engine placement including the Ford GT40s, Porsche 904s, Ferrari 330 P2s, and 250/275 LMs.

 The young team at Lamborghini though had no reservations about creating a mid-mounted engine for the road.
 Three youth within the Lamborghini team spearheaded the design which included: Gian Paolo Dallara, a 26-year-old aeronautical engineering graduate, Paolo Stanzani, a 27-year-old engineer, and Bob Wallace, a 27-year-old New-Zealand-born development driver.
 They began working on the design of a prototype 2-seater they envisioned as a new road car for enthusiasts that could also compete on the track.